Table of Contents

 Piercing a cleaver is the method of making a knife sharper using some techniques.
 All the sharping methods also require some angles to follow.
-The suggested angle to sharpen a meat cleavers is generally within 30 to 35-degree angle.
+The suggested angle to sharpen a meat cleaver is generally within a 30 to 35-degree angle.

-The process to sharpen your meat cleaver are written below:
+The process to sharpen your meat cleaver is written below:

 The Grit Japanese Whetstone is one of the common ways to sharpen your meat cleaver.
 It is perfect for sharpening marginal used or old blades.

 They are available in different grit sizes.
-The size number of the grit is marked at the rubstone.
+The size number of the grit is marked on the rubstone.
 The better quality the grit will be, the better your blade will be sharpened.

-The grit Japanese Whetstone is a steel rubstone used to sharp the cleaver by rubbing with the stone.
-To sharp your meat cleaver using a Japanese Whetstone, you can follow the below process:
+The grit Japanese Whetstone is a steel rubstone used to sharpen the cleaver by rubbing with the stone.
+To sharpen your meat cleaver using a Japanese Whetstone, you can follow the below process:

 - At first, you need to hone your chopper from start to end at a small inclination.